-In the Year 11 and Year 12 courses, students will continue to build on the linguistic understanding and intercultural knowledge that they have developed in their study of Japanese in the junior school.
+Students will continue to build on the linguistic understanding and intercultural knowledge that they have developed in their study of Japanese in the junior school.
 Speaking, listening, reading and writing skills are all studied to further their communication skills across a range of topics.